spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 ### Merging in the inspections

-Now apply the same `clean_name` function to every name in the inspections DataFrame.
+Now apply the same `clean_name()` function to every name in the inspections DataFrame.
 Use [map](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.map.html) to apply the function to entire `'Name'` column at once and store the result in that same column.
-Using the `name_clean` function to clean up both sources of data should ensure consistent results in the transformation.
+Using the `clean_name()` function to clean up both sources of data should ensure consistent results for this transformation.

 Loop over the inspections DataFrame using [iterrows](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.iterrows.html) and search for the (cleaned) name in your restaurant dictionary.
 Add the